 The dining business is famously challenging.
 Employee turnover, equipment failure, and a dozen other factors can make or break the bottom line.
-On top of the typical issues, a manager also has to deal with safety and security.
+In addition to typical issues, a manager also has to deal with restaurant safety and security.
 A restaurant faces risks from both inside and outside its walls.
 This post addresses some of the major threats.

 - Employee Theft

 - Parking Lot Accidents

 Unfortunately, for business owners, employee theft is most common.
 There are many opportunities for a server or bartender to steal from the company.
 Specifically, these include skimming the register, voiding or shorting receipts and then pocketing the difference, comping friends, over-pouring drinks, and many other types of ticket manipulations.

 The high rate of credit card use in daily transactions means that thieves could gain access to customers’ private information.
 Furthermore, theft of credentials results in considerable damage to the reputation of your business.

 With a large amount of cash on hand, especially in the early morning or late evening hours, a restaurant could be an appealing target for armed robbery.
 Since restaurants often have multiple entrances and exits, it is essential to add security by zones.
 The goal is to provide open traffic during business hours while maintaining observation.
 Additionally, providing staff with training and tools to react to potentially dangerous situations is also vital.

 An act of violence can be a physical altercation between patrons or employees.
 Also,restaurants serving alcohol or open late are often at risk of threats for violence.

 Losses may include broken windows, graffiti, and the destruction of signs.

 In an instant parking lot accidents can result in injury to both patrons and employees.
 With a high volume of automobile traffic, damage to vehicles and structures may occur at some point.